 Dogs are incredible friends to people and have been companions for centuries.
 The relationship between dogs and people is deep and ancient: they began living together about 15,000 years ago when these animals followed the migration of humans across East Asia.

-Are we dog friendly?
+Are we dog-friendly?
 Different species, same attitudes

 The connection was natural because both people and dogs are social beings.
 Neither can thrive alone, and both benefit mentally (and often physically) from solid social bonds.
+Although domestic dogs share 99% of their DNA with wolves, they differ significantly from the latter in their social attitudes.

-It is a pack animal and therefore thrives on attention and affection, making it an excellent candidate to be man’s best friend.
+Unlike the wolf, which remains very sceptical and always defensive, the dog is prone to interactions even with living beings of other species.
+It is a pack animal and thrives on attention and affection, making it an excellent candidate to be man’s best friend.

-Dog’s friend an initially complex relationship
+Dog’s Friend is an initially complex relationship.

+That relationship, however, didn’t happen overnight, as new research on canid remains has shown.
+Humans have lived in tension with their canine companions for long periods, often eating and skinning them to obtain skin.
 Their relationship was initially one of necessity and convenience only.
-After that, their relationship was swinging; dogs were often prey for humans, sometimes used as guard dogs and sometimes as pets.
+After that, it swung; dogs were frequently prey for humans, sometimes used as guard dogs and sometimes as pets.

-This information comes to us from scientists who have studied stable isotopes, i.e. forms of atoms that leave traces in biological samples, revealing details about diet, environment and other conditions.
+This information comes from scientists who have studied stable isotopes, i.e., forms of atoms that leave traces in biological samples, revealing details about diet, environment, and other conditions.
+The discovery tells us how changeable the relationship between humans and dogs was.
+Domesticity is a rather complex business.

 Symbiotic relationship.

+However, since dogs have been domesticated to the point that humans need them to survive, humans need them just as much to stay well.
 People and dogs have developed a symbiotic relationship; it is no coincidence that most owners state with certainty that their dog is an integral part of the family.

-Are we dog friendly?
+Are we dog-friendly?
 When the dog is not respected.

 We often ask ourselves whether or not the human being is the dog’s true friend.
 The American biologist Raymond Coppinger, one of the most famous scholars of the origins of the dog and its psychology, in his engaging book ‘Dogs’ (Editor’s note: Absolutely must-read book), speaks unequivocally about who the dog is, why it adapts so easily to living alongside humans and what its real needs are.

+Referring to this aetiology book and comparing how dogs are sometimes treated, one wonders whether we have benefited from living with humans over the years.
 In recent years, there have been cases of violence against dogs, beaten, confined to an isolated enclosure, tied 24 hours to a one-metre chain, and so on.

-But there is another form of mistreatment, namely anthropomorphisation (i.e. the attribution of human characteristics and qualities to animate or inanimate beings).
+However, there is another form of mistreatment, anthropomorphisation (the attribution of human characteristics and qualities to animate or inanimate beings).
+Dogs are treated as surrogates for missing infants and children; hence, we can see these animals in little dresses, sunglasses, fashionable shoes, etc.

 It is one thing to dress a dog to improve its health, such as winter shoes, rain jackets, post-operative orthopaedic braces, etc., while dressing your dog like a doll is quite another.
+In the latter case, we could not define ourselves as ‘the dog’s best friend’ since the animal’s aetiology is not considered.

 Another great scourge to consider, which could still make us wonder whether we are worthy of our special relationship with the dog, is the frequent abandonments, often for futile, sometimes solvable reasons.